A geometric look at momentum flux and stress in fluid mechanics: Introduction

 A first question concerns the geometric interpretation of these tensors.
-We follow Kanso et al.\ \cite{KaArToYaMaDe} and regard them fundamentally as 1-form valued 2-forms, related to the more familiar twice contravariant tensors through operations involving the metric.
-The interpretation as 1-form valued 2-forms, or their close relatives as vector valued 2-forms, is advocated by Frankel \cite{Fr} who points to its origin in the work of E. Cartan and Brillouin.
-It is natural -- when the stress is regarded as a force to be paired with a velocity field and integrated over a surface to obtain a rate of work -- and it proves useful for the derivation of momentum-conserving discretisations of the Navier--Stokes equations \cite{ToHuGe,Ge}.
+We follow \citet{KaArToYaMaDe} and regard them fundamentally as 1-form valued 2-forms, related to the more familiar twice contravariant tensors through operations involving the metric.
 In this formulation, the divergence of the momentum flux and stress tensors becomes the covariant exterior derivative of the associated 1-form valued 2-forms.
 Defining and manipulating these objects requires some differential-geometric machinery which we introduce in \S\ref{secmachinery}.
+The interpretation of momentum flux and stress as 1-form valued 2-forms (or their close relatives, namely vector valued 2-forms) is advocated by \citet{Fr} who points to its origin in the work of E. Cartan and Brillouin.
+It has both conceptual and practical benefits.
+First, 1-form valued 2-forms arise naturally when the stress is regarded as a force, to be paired with a velocity field and integrated over a surface to obtain a rate of work.
+Second, it enables a simple coordinate-free formulation that makes minimal use of the metric and associated connection.
+The computations, of the covariant exterior derivative in particular, are then straightforward when carried out at the level of differential forms rather than coordinates.
+We illustrate this by computation in spherical geometry in appendix \ref{app:sphere} (see also \citet{Fr} for similar computations using vector valued forms in the context of solid mechanics).
+Third, the formulation proves useful for the derivation of momentum-conserving discretisations of the Navier--Stokes equations \citep{ToHuGe,Ge}.